KatarinaNeskovic/restaurants-overview/README.md

 1. Ensure you are using Node version >=20.0.0.

-2. To bypass CORS Policy block you can use browser extension.
+2. By default the requests to the external API will be blocked by the browser CORS policy, so the user needs to add a browser extension, or start the browser in no cors mode.
+For the prupose of this project, I decided against using a local or third party proxy (like https://corsproxy.io/) to avoid adding aditional dependencies.
 I used ALLOW CORS for Google Chrome: https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?pli=1

 ## Getting started